duhow/xl-converter/README.md

 Encode images in parallel to speed up the process.
 Control how much CPU to use during encoding.

-#### JPG Reconstruction
+#### Lossless JPEG Recompression

-Losslessly transcode JPG to JPEG XL, and reverse the process when needed.
+Losslessly transcode JPEG to JPEG XL, and reverse the process when needed.

 #### Image Proxy